 Frequently asked questions

-1. Make hot coffee and leave it to cool.
+1. Make hot coffee and leave it to cool in the fridge.

 2. Make a strong hot coffee and cool quickly with ice.